DevExpress-Examples/mvvm-application-with-wpf-bars/Readme.md

 </ListBox>
 ```

-<p>5.
-A helper PersonsViewModelCreator class creates a PersonsViewModel and populates it with data:</p>
+5. A helper PersonsViewModelCreator class creates a PersonsViewModel and populates it with data:

 ```cs
 public class PersonsViewModel : LockableCollection<PersonViewModel> {